oVirt/ovirt-site/source/feature/sanlock-fencing.html.md

 #### Host fatal failures

-If a fenced host has a hardware failure, loose power, its kernel panics, or it cannot access storage, the host will stop renewing its lease.
-However, since we have no indication about the host status, we must assume that the host may write to storage any time.
+If a fenced host has a hardware failure, looses power, its kernel panics, or it cannot access storage, the host will stop renewing its lease.
+However, since we have no indication about the host's status, we must assume that the host may write to storage any time.
 In this case we would not be able to fence the host using sanlock, and manual fencing will be required.

 ### Dependencies